Tahlia Skaines Spreads Her Legs In Skimpy White Bikini

 The second snap showed the model flaunting her perky posterior.
 She posed with her toned backside facing the camera and sat on her legs, placing her hands on her thighs.
 She raised her chin and tilted her head to the side, closing her eyes.
 Apart from the cloudless blue sky, several residential buildings filled her background.

 Tahlia rocked a white string bikini from White Fox Swim.
-The top featured a plunging neckline that offered a nice view of her decolletage.
+The top featured a plunging neckline that offered a nice view of her décolletage.
 It had a tight fit that pushed her breasts inward, exposing more cleavage.
 The small triangle cups hardly contained her voluptuous chest and failed to cover the entirety of each bust.

 She sported a pair of bottoms that were just as revealing.
 It featured a low-cut waistline that allowed her to show a lot of skin across her chiseled midsection.
 The swimwear exposed her flat tummy and enviable abs.
 The waistband clung high to her waist down to her curvy hips.